 Stenosis is a condition that can develop as a person ages, particularly for people over 50.
 It is characterized by a narrowing of the spinal canal, which places pressure on the spinal cord and nerves, because there is not enough room for them.
 It resembles placing a ring on your finger.
 If the finger becomes injured or inflamed, the ring constricts and causes pain.
 The pain caused by stenosis is typically focused in the low back area and can shoot down the legs and flare up after walking or exercising.

 What causes stenosis?

 Narrowing of the spinal canal may be genetic.
-However, the primary contributing factor to the development of stenosis is degenerative disc disease.
+However, the primary contributing factor to the development of stenosis are degenerative discs.
 As the spine undergoes changes in stability, density and size, this can result in less space for and more pressure on the spinal structures.

 When one area of the spine is injured, it is more likely that spinal health in other areas will fail.
 Conditions that may encourage the development of stenosis include scoliosis, osteoarthritis, rheumatoid arthritis, spinal tumors and trauma.